The Club Constitution 2021

 (d) If by notice in writing to the Club he resigns his office;

-(e) If he ceases to hold office by reason of any order made under Section 296-299 of the Act;
+(e) If he ceases to hold office by reason of any order made under the Act;

-(f) If he is removed from office by a resolution duly passed pursuant to Section 303 of the Act;
+(f) If he is removed from office by a resolution duly passed pursuant to the Act;

 (g) If he shall fail to attend any meeting of the Full Committee during a period of four consecutive calendar months, otherwise than for any reason such as ill health, business commitments or otherwise as the Committee shall consider adequate.